sw00/sett.sh/content/posts/2017/12/four-years-infinite-gratitude.md

 +++
 publishDate = "2017-12-17"
-title = "Four years, infinite gratitude" tags = ["reflection", "announcement"]
+title = "Four years, infinite gratitude" tags = ["announcement", "career"]

 +++

-This is a cross-post of my original Facebook [note](https://www.facebook.com/notes/sett-wai/four-years-infinite-gratitude/10154927130940684), announcing my decision to exit ThoughtWorks and tech to take a break.
+This is a cross-post of my original Facebook [note](https://www.facebook.com/notes/sett-wai/four-years-infinite-gratitude/10154927130940684), announcing my decision to exit TW and tech to take a break.

 ---
 San Antonio, Kampala, Porto Alegre, San Francisco, Nairobi, Johannesburg.
 These are the cities I have worked in during my time at ThoughtWorks (TW), that quirky (yet “elite”) global IT consultancy that Martin Fowler works for, little